hyonschu/pysurvivor/README.md

          # W for Year-week
    )
 ```
-Creates a python object called analysis.
+Creates a python object called `analysis`.

+This object contains the following:

+`analysis.survivors`
-`analysis.survivors` generates a pandas.DataFrame that shows how many accounts remain active that up to that month
+generates a pandas.DataFrame that shows how many accounts remain active that up to that month

+`analysis.survivors_pct`
-`analysis.survivors_pct` generates a pandas.DataFrame that shows how many accounts remain active that up to that month as a percentage
+generates a pandas.DataFrame that shows how many accounts remain active that up to that month as a percentage

+`analysis.churn`
-`analysis.churn` generates a pandas.DataFrame that shows how many accounts churned that month
+generates a pandas.DataFrame that shows how many accounts churned that month

+`analysis.churn_pct`
-`analysis.churn` generates a pandas.DataFrame that shows how many accounts churned that month as a percentages
+generates a pandas.DataFrame that shows how many accounts churned that month as a percentages

+`analysis.data`
+generates the transformed data

+`analysis.totals`
+returns the total new accounts by month

+`analysis.freq`
+returns the frequency of churn analysis used

+### What can I do with this?